probinso/color-pollution/README.md

 In order to understand concepts like **quantum efficiency**, we will also need to think of lite as a series of particles (traveling in a wave along a ray).
 A quantum of **electromagnetic radiation** is called a photon. **Electromagnetic radiation** sources emit with differing densities of photons.
 Each obstacle in a photon's path has a probability of interrupting the photon's travel before colliding with a recording sensor.

 ## Bands
+Although it would be nice to use sensors to exactly determine the wavelength of incident light, existing sensor systems are limited to communicating only a triggered state.
+It is common practice to reduce a continuous span of wavelengths to well defined bands and measure intensity by counting the triggered sensors per band in unit area.
+This is inspired by how biological systems reduce colors.
+This translation is similar to using the Floor function accross the real numberline.

 # Absorption, Reflection, Refraction